 The Faculty Handbook Committee will be composed of faculty and appropriate administrators.
 The Committee shall have the responsibility of updating the Handbook a minimum of every other year, prior to July 1, and shall conduct major revisions at the request of the Provost/Vice President for Academic Affairs.
-A current copy of the Faculty Handbook is available on the NSU website.
+After revisions have been approved by the Faculty Handbook Committee, feedback on the revised document will be solicited from the Faculty Council, the Faculty Association, Human Resources, and General Counsel.
+A summary of substantive changes will be made available and the current copy of the Faculty Handbook placed on the NSU website.